aws-samples/aws-serverless-workshops/WebApplication/3_ServerlessBackend/README.md

 ### 4. Create an IAM Role for Your Lambda function

 We now require an IAM Role that lambda can assume when performing its tasks in order to interact with other AWS services.
+Start taking a look at <a href="https://serverless.com/framework/docs/providers/aws/guide/functions/#permissions">iamRoleStatements documentation</a> if you want to know more.

 For simplicity sake, we will just specify a default role that will be assumed by all Lambda functions created for our service that has only the bare minimum permissions assigned.